jacob-hardbower/infotech-dashboard/README.md

 ## Explanation of Design Decisions
 ### Changes to received markup
 There were a few structural changes that I made to the HTML file I received.
 Most notably, I converted the table into an ordered list.
-Given that the data for each salesperson was very limited, a table seemed a bit too verbose.

-Having each of the 3 sections as lists helped keep things semantic when sorting, and allowed for better use of space via the grid.
-If more salesperson data was available, a table might become the better option.
+Having each of the 3 sections as lists helped keep things semantic when sorted, and allowed for shared HTML.
+If more salesperson data was available, a table might become useful, and another view could be added.
+I would still leave the grid in as an quick reference view.

 A few other minor modifications were made to the ordering and positioning of content, as well as some text changes.

-### Why so much Javascript?
+### Javascript!
-I'm guessing that the expectations for this project were primarily related to visual design, via HTML and CSS.
+I'm guessing that the expectations for this project were primarily related to visual design via HTML and CSS.
 Given the time I had, I thought it might be beneficial to display a more broad set of skills.
+Enter Javascript.

 The dashboard provided the opportunity to exercise many different patterns, which I took as an invitation to practice and brush up on.